This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 - Green tea has slightly more antioxidants compared to black tea, although both are still great sources.
 The ORAC value (antioxidant content) of brewed black tea is 1,128 while green tea is slightly higher at 1,253.
 Black tea and green tea both contain antioxidants, including polyphenols.
 Some research shows that green tea contains more than four times the catechins that black tea does.
 Both types can contribute antioxidants to your diet and have been shown to have antiviral, anti-inflammatory, detoxifying and immune-stimulating effects.

 - In terms of their caffeine content, green tea is usually lower in caffeine than black tea.
-Both have less caffeine than coffee or energy drinks, making them suitable for people who can’t tolerate drinking much caffeine.
+Both have less caffeine than coffee, yerba mate tea or energy drinks, making them suitable for people who can’t tolerate drinking much caffeine.

 Flavan-3-ols, the type of flavonoids found in green tea and other teas, provide many of the anti-aging effects of green tea.
 Catechins in various types of teas are the polyphenols that seem to have the most potent antioxidant effects, according to Natural Standard, the leading and most respected reviewer of herbal compounds.
 Specific flavan-3-ols found in green tea include monomers (catechins) called: